sam-the-tutor/celo-Tutorial/README.md

   document.querySelector("#balance").textContent = cUSDBalance
 }
 ````
-Using the kit instance we created before, `getTotalBalance` function checks for the token balance of the user address(`kit.defaultAccount`) connected to the Dapp.
+Using the kit instance we created before, `getTotalBalance()` function checks for the token balance of the user address(`kit.defaultAccount`) connected to the dapp.

-The `totalBalance` function returns an object containing the user's `balance` for both `cUSD` and `Celo` tokens.
-We will only display the cUSd token balance.
+The `totalBalance()` function returns an object containing the user's `balance` for both `cUSD` and `Celo` tokens.
+We will only display the cUSD token balance.

-Since the value retrieved is a `big number`.
+Since the value retrieved is a `BigNumber`.
 We have to first format it, by shifting the decimal places `18` places left, and using `toFixed(2)` to display only two decimal places

 The function then updates HTML element with the id `balance` with the formatted value.